yorkie-team/yorkie/design/document-editing.md

 Local Editing consists of tree logic parts.

+1. Calling `Document.Update`
-1. Calling `Document.Update`: When this function is called, the Proxy creates Changes and adds them to LocalChanges.
+   - 1-1.
+When the function is called, `Proxy` creates Changes.
+   - 1-2.
+And then the changes are added to LocalChanges.
+   - 1-3.
+The changes also apply to the CRDT.
+The CRDT is only updated by changes.
 2. Pushing Changes to Server: Client checks LocalChanges of Document at specific intervals and sends them to the `Server`.
 3. Propagating Changes to Peers: Server stores changes received by the Client and propagates them to other peers who subscribe the Document.